 Many injuries are due to negligence of vessel owners and other employers.
 These injuries can occur due to a vessel’s unseaworthy condition or when the vessel is not fit for its intended use.
 Railings and beams that are not secure and pieces of the vessel that come loose and strike a worker in the head are examples of unseaworthy conditions.

 These injuries also occur with unsecured crane loads or unsecured falling objects.
 Maritime employers should be taking steps to prevent all of these types of accidents.
 The employer is responsible for ensuring that the vessel is reasonably safe for workers.

 Types of Head Injuries

-To prevent injuries to the head, workers should always wear hard hats where necessary.
-Be aware of your surroundings and do not walk beneath a crane hoisting a load.
+To prevent injuries to the head, maritime workers should always wear hard hats where necessary.
+Be aware of your surroundings, and do not walk beneath a crane hoisting a load.
 Make sure loose loads are secure when a vessel is underway.
-Following these steps can help to prevent head injuries and keep workers safe.
+Following these steps can help to prevent injuries and keep workers safe.

-The Lambert Firm represents victims of head injuries and all maritime accidents.
+Based in New Orleans, Louisiana, The Lambert Firm represents victims of all types of maritime accidents.
 If you or a loved one has suffered an injury on the job, please call The Lambert Firm today to receive a free case evaluation.